Every experience purchased now supports a local business at this challenging time.

 In the following session you attend you might opt for colour work, to decorate your projects.
 You will have access to a HUGE selection of underglaze paints, jazzy speciality glazes and transparent topcoat to do this.
 Colour work is generally done on the ground floor of the shop.

-Whatever you create during your experience will be fired by Alice and ready to pick up the following week.
+Whatever you create during your experience will be fired by Alice and ready to pick up 2 weeks later.

 There are no upcoming dates for this experience.